OHI-Science/ohimanual/3_conduct_manual/intro_to_repos.md

 **Data preparation (formatting, exploring, plotting data) takes the largest amount of time in all OHI assessments.** An OHI assessment deploys from dozens to more than a hundred data layers coming from as many public data sources.
 Very rarely can raw data be used in the format you receive them; they requires a significant amount of cleaning and formatting before they become usable OHI data layers.
 During that exploration process, you'll likely need input from colleagues or outside experts and go through rounds of revisions.
 Instead of trying to track changes between dozens of data files and long email chains yourself, use Github's version control system that saves each version automatically.
 You can document conversations and decisions alongside your R code.

-**Scripted data exploration (eg. in R)** is useful whether you decide to use the data in your assessment or not.
+> **Scripted data exploration (eg. in R) is useful whether you decide to use the data in your assessment or not**.
 If you use the data, you have already begun preparing it for the Toolbox.
 And if you don't use the data, it can be very important to be able to communicate why.

 _Example data prep scripts in .Rmd and .r with data are included as a quick guide._